MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 [Azure Event Hubs](/azure/event-hubs/event-hubs-about) is a big data streaming platform and event ingestion service.
 Azure Data Explorer offers continuous ingestion from customer-managed Event Hubs.

 The Event Hubs ingestion pipeline transfers events to Azure Data Explorer in several steps.
 You first create an event hub in the Azure portal.
 You then create a target table in Azure Data Explorer into which the [data in a particular format](#data-format), will be ingested using the given [ingestion properties](#ingestion-properties).
 The Event Hubs connection needs to know [events routing](#events-routing).
-Data may be embedded with selected properties according to the [event system properties mapping](#event-system-properties-mapping).
-[Create a connection](#event-hub-connection) to event hub to [create an event hub](#create-an-event-hub) and [send events](#send-events).
+Data may be embedded with selected properties according to the [event system properties](#event-system-properties).
+[Create a connection](#event-hubs-connection) to event hub to [create an event hub](#create-an-event-hub) and [send events](#send-events).
 This process can be managed through the [Azure portal](ingest-data-event-hub.md), programmatically with [C#](data-connection-event-hub-csharp.md) or [Python](data-connection-event-hub-python.md), or with the [Azure Resource Manager template](data-connection-event-hub-resource-manager.md).

 For general information about data ingestion in Azure Data Explorer, see [Azure Data Explorer data ingestion overview](ingest-data-overview.md).